vdoubleu/lisp-interp/README.md

 # Faux Lisp

 A faux lisp interpreter written in Rust.
 A general programming language with a lisp-like syntax.
-It currently supports basic expressions like while loops, if statements, functions, modules, and variables; as well as standard data types like strings, numbers, and booleans.
+It currently supports basic expressions like while loops, if statements, functions, modules, and variables; as well as standard data types like strings, numbers, booleans, and even lists.

 # Build and Run
  To build the interpreter, first clone the repository.
-Then ,simply run `cargo build --release` in the main directory of the project.
+Then, simply run `cargo build --release` in the main directory of the project.
 After that, you should be able to find the binary under `target/release`.

 # Features
 The most basic program looks like this: